Bob Iger named Disney CEO in shocking development – KION546

 “We thank Bob Chapek for his service to Disney over his long career, including navigating the company through the unprecedented challenges of the pandemic,” Susan Arnold, Chairman of the Board for Disney, said in a statement on Sunday night.
 “The Board has concluded that as Disney embarks on an increasingly complex period of industry transformation, Bob Iger is uniquely situated to lead the Company through this pivotal period.”

+Investors cheered the news, sending Disney shares 9% higher in premarket trading.
+As of Friday’s close, the stock has lost roughly 40% of its value this year.

-The announcement, while deeply surprising to the media industry, comes at a time of great evolution for Disney.
-The company is coming off a lack-luster earnings report that showed growth for its streaming endeavors.
+The announcement, while surprising to the media industry, comes at a time of great evolution for Disney.
+The company is coming off a lackluster earnings report that showed growth for its streaming endeavors.
 However, that came at a great cost.
 Disney’s streaming business lost $1.5 billion in the fourth quarter.
-That report sent Disney’s stock tumbling after a year of sluggish to bad performance.
+That report sent Disney’s stock tumbling after a year of sluggish-to-bad performance.

-Chapek guided the company through the pandemic, one of its most tumultuous periods in its nearly 100-year history, but ultimately Disney decided that its future was in better hands with Iger.
+Chapek guided Disney through the pandemic, one of the most tumultuous periods in the company’s nearly 100-year history, but ultimately Disney decided that its future was in better hands with Iger.

+Away from the pandemic, Chapek had a short but bumpy tenure as the head of Disney.
+Chapek, who served as chairman of Disney Parks, Experiences and Products before taking over for Iger, found himself dealing with issues regarding pay with Scarlett Johansson, one of the company’s biggest stars, as well as Disney’s battles with Florida, and its own employees, regarding the state’s controversial bill restricting certain LGBTQ topics in the classroom.

 Iger has an almost mythical status as the leader of Disney.
-He spent 15 years as CEO and was instrumental in acquiring major brands like Marvel and Lucasfilm, the home to Star Wars.
-Iger also kicked off the streaming revolution at Disney with the creation of Disney+ in November 2019.
+He spent 15 years as CEO and was instrumental in acquiring major brands like Pixar, Marvel and Lucasfilm, the home to Star Wars.
+Iger also closed the $71 billion deal to buy most of 21st Century Fox and kicked off the streaming revolution at Disney with the creation of Disney+ in November 2019.

+He stayed on as executive chairman directing the company’s creative endeavors, then officially left the company — after nearly 50 years — at the end of last year.

 Disney said Sunday that Iger has agreed to serve as CEO for two years with “a mandate from the Board to set the strategic direction for renewed growth and to work closely with the Board in developing a successor to lead the Company at the completion of his term.”